The Crucible (arts education center): Fire Arts Festival

-The Fire Arts Festival is a fundraising event, and proceeds benefit The Crucible's arts education programs for youth and adults.
+The Fire Arts Festival was a fundraising event, and proceeds benefited The Crucible's arts education programs for youth and adults.
+The festival featured open-air exhibits of fire art and performances.
+The first Fire Arts Festival was held in 1999.
+The last festival was held in 2009 on the former Oakland Army Base.

 Fire Operas and Fire Ballets

 The Crucible has staged full-length performances of the following shows: